|Figure 1: The completed absorptive VSWR bridge.|

 - If you are using a manual tuner, look at both its SWR meter (if it has one) and the LED brightness and adjust for minimum brightness/reflected power.
 A perfect match will result in the LED being completely extinguished.

-- After tuning is complete, switch to "Bypass" mode.
+- After tuning is complete, switch to "Bypass" mode and commence normal operation.